airbytehq/glossary/content/term/data lake.md

 ---
-title: "What is a Data Lake"
+title: "What is a Data Lake?"
 tags:
 - data engineering
 ---